Bhutan Volleyball Federation

 The Bhutan Volleyball Federation (BVBF) is the governing body of volleyball in Bhutan.
 It manages the men's, women's, and youth national teams.

-Volleyba games at first were played outdoors only.
+Volleyball games at first were played outdoors only.
 The majority of tournaments are conducted at the Changlimithang Stadium in Thimphu.

 With the introduction of Volleyball Super League, the country can get new players at the international stage.

 National teams

 For details please refer to main articles for dedicated teams.